-You can practice Hatha yoga in Barcelona at Happy Yoga (Carrer del Bruc, 7), Vitta hattha yoga (Carrer de Villà, 17), or Zentro Ubran Yoga (Carer de Aribau, 226).
+You can practice Hatha yoga in Barcelona at Happy Yoga (Carrer del Bruc, 7 in the neighbourhood of El Born) or Vitta hattha yoga (Carrer de Villà, 17 in Sant Cugat del Valles).

-You can practice Iyenegar yoga in Barcelona at Ioga-BCN (Carrer de Rosselló 134), Centre de Ioga Iyengar de Bcn (Avenida Portal de l’Àngel 42), or Centre Zama Ioga Iyengar Barcelona (Gran Via de Carles III, 50-52 in the neighbourhood of Les Corts).
+You can practice Iyenegar yoga in Barcelona at Ioga-BCN (Carrer de Rosselló 134 in l’Antiga Esquerra de l’Eixample), Centre de Ioga Iyengar de Bcn (Avenida Portal de l’Àngel 42 in the neighbourhood of Gotic), or Centre Zama Ioga Iyengar Barcelona (Gran Via de Carles III, 50-52 in the neighbourhood of Les Corts).

 Ashtanga yoga is recommended for those who are already experienced in the practice of yoga.
 It is an intense and physically challenging style that requires those who practice to be in good physical shape so that they have enough strength and endurance to complete the class.

-You can practice Ashtanga yoga in Barcelona at Ashtanga Barcelona (Paseo Isabel II, 14), Escuela Ashtanga Yoga Inbound (Pau Claris 149) or Barcelona Ashtanga Yoga Nilaya (Carrer d’Aragó 248 Bis).
+You can practice Ashtanga yoga in Barcelona at Ashtanga Barcelona (Paseo Isabel II, 14 in El Born) or Escuela Ashtanga Yoga Inbound (Pau Claris 149, in La Dreta de l’Eixample).